DragonKorn1/dqn_ppo_avoid_webots/README.md

 ```
     pip3 install deepbots
 ```
-9. After installations, Download and follow the video instructions to run the simulation from this [link](https://youtu.be/C7BN6PAKfh8)
+***The video instructions to install and run the simulation is displayed from this [link](https://youtu.be/C7BN6PAKfh8)